ronin-rb/ronin-wordlists/man/ronin-wordlists-list.1.md

 ## ARGUMENTS

 *NAME*
-	The name of the known wordlist to install.
+	The optional name of the wordlist to search for.

 ## OPTIONS